 "As reward for his bravery, I will grant Private Nevett the title of Grand Spymaster, a salary of ten thousand gold a year and a room in this very palace!"

 More muted cheering.
 Glaw couldn't focus his eyes enough to make out faces, but he could feel their eyes on him, burning with jealousy and admiration.
-He couldn't quite say which made him more nauseous.
+He couldn't say which made him more nauseous.

 "Cadfael!" the Emperor called, turning to look at the Field Marshal, who still lounged in his seat by the throne.
 "Would you do me the pleasure of securing Spymaster Nevett's grip on the foul beast?
-It would be a shame to risk it slipping away while one of us sleeps, now that it's been added to our little flock."
+It would be a shame to risk it slipping away while one of us sleeps, now that it's been added to our flock."

-This time a hush went through the room, the nobles falling silent in the way of guests in a tavern where a fight was brewing between two drunks.
+A hush went through the room, the nobles falling silent in the way of guests in a tavern where a fight was brewing between two drunks.

 "Surely, Your Excellency," the Field Marshal spoke in an almost teasing tone of voice, "you do not need me for such a simple task.
 I did teach you the incantation but a month ago and all we need to perform it is right here before us."